Small Backpacking Gear Companies | Average Hiker

 Z-packs is a small manufacturer that has really taken off over the last few years.
 Z-packs was founded in 2005, and I’m a big fan of their tarp tents.
-I used their Plexamid on the AT.
+I used their Hexamid on the AT.
 It is the tarp tent seen in my featured picture.
 They were (and still are) originally known for their tarp tents, which are common among long distance hikers because of their light weight.
-In recent years, they have also branched out into backpacks, quilts, sleeping bags, clothes, accessories, etc. Over the past couple of years, I have seen more and more of their backpacks.
+In recent years, they have also branched out into backpacks, quilts, sleeping bags, clothes, accessories, etc. Over the past couple of years, I have seen more and more of their backpacks on the trails.

 Nunatak is not a name you hear all that often.
 They were founded in 1999, and are currently based out of Utah.
 There are a lot of new kids on the block making quilts right now, but I love Nunatak’s quilts.
 I’ve used their Arc UL 30/20 for years now, and it is still like new.
 If you want to try the “Original” high quality quilt, check it out.
 Of note, also check out their “Dog Bivy.”
 As a lover of canines, I think its’ pretty cool.

 Feathered Friends is a high quality sleeping bag, and still overseen by the original founders in Seattle.
-I take the Swift on cooler trips, and it will be joining me on the Colorado Trail.
+I take the Lark on cooler trips, and it will be joining me on the Colorado Trail.
 This trail can get cold temperatures any time of year.
-A lot of clothes also annoy me when I sleep, so I wear less, and usually carry a warmer bag.
 I also used their “Helios” jacket when I climbed Kilimanjaro, with Dad and my brothers, and it was fantastic.
 This was a change from the Western Mountaineering Jackets (also a great light weight down jacket), I had used in the past.
-I’m now a Feathered Friends jacket convert on this mid-weight down jacket.
+I’m now a Feathered Friends jacket convert!
 They also have a lighter weight jacket that is on the Christmas list, the Eos.
 We will see if Santa shows up!

 Mountain Laurel Designs